Stuart Price: Remixes

 Price remixed Coldplay's single "Viva la Vida", released on the band's website as the Thin White Duke remix.
 Price has also produced and mastered tracks for Frankmusik's debut album, one of which is "3 Little Words".
 This track was released as a single on the "3 Little Words" EP.
 He provided two Thin White Duke remixes for the release of Depeche Mode's 2009 single, "Wrong".

-In 2009, Price remixed "It's Not My Problem" for Sneaky Sound System under the Thin White Duke alias, as well as doing remixes for Depeche Mode's "Wrong", Friendly Fires' "Jump in the Pool", Röyksopp's "This Must Be It" and, most recently, Muse's "Undisclosed Desires".
+In 2009, Price remixed "It's Not My Problem" for Sneaky Sound System under the Thin White Duke alias; he also completed remixes for Depeche Mode's "Wrong", Friendly Fires' "Jump in the Pool", Röyksopp's "This Must Be It" and, most recently, Muse's "Undisclosed Desires".
 Producing the tour arrangement for the Pandemonium Tour by Pet Shop Boys, Price fulfilled a personal dream.
 He also produced an exclusive arrangement for Pet Shop Boys' Brit Awards performance in February.
 Both older hits and brand new songs were combined to create a ten-minute-long mash up that closed the 2009 Brits.

 He mixed and remixed Miike Snow single "The Rabbit", then produced Take That's album Progress, featuring their reunion with Robbie Williams, later working again on their first EP, Progressed, released in summer 2011.
 Meanwhile, the band promoted their Progress Live which featured Price as musical director.
 Price mixed and co-produced several tracks on Duffy's album Endlessly, including first single "Well, Well, Well".

 Under his Jacques Lu Cont alias, he released several massive club remixes including ones for U2, Katy Perry, Miike Snow and Coldplay.
 Under this alias he also remixed Glasgow band Bis' single Eurodisco.

-In June 2012 his remix of Charlie Brown was rejected by Coldplay, though Price did end up having it released through Annie Mac's show on BBC Radio One on 13 July.
+In June 2012, his remix of "Charlie Brown" was rejected by Coldplay, though Price did end up having it released through Annie Mac's show on BBC Radio One on 13 July.

 He also created a remix of Juliet's "Avalon".

-Stuart is managed by Lucas Keller and Alex Harrow at Milk & Honey, and published by Warner Chappell for the world.
+Stuart is managed by Lucas Keller and Ant Hippsley at Milk & Honey, and published by Sony Publishing for the world.